malitica/WebLibrary/README.md

 # WebBiblioteka
-Still under construction, I know some names in the code are not on English, oopsie, my bad.
+Still under construction, I know some names in the code are not in English, oopsie, my bad.